bpoti001/carND/writeup_template.md

 * To attain the output as shown, we need to draw a single line instead of mulitiple lines.
 This part was trick.

-First, I tried to solve it by dividing left lane and right lane using slop direction.
+1. I tried to solve it by dividing left lane and right lane using slop direction.

 Then calculated `m` and `b` for all points using `np.polyfit`.
 Then using `y=mx+b` got x cordinates by fixing y cordinates.

 But this process failed to draw lines correctly on videos.

-Secon
+2. Divided all lines to left and right using slop.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+calculated avg slop and center for both left and right.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Fixing Y cordinates calculated X cordinates using avg slop and center points.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+* Manually adjusting vertices for area of interest.
+This is implemented basing on fact that camera is always placed at one place, which may fail for different cars.

-Another shortcoming could be ...
+* Using slop conditions to plot lines fails with curve lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+* Inspite plotting one line for right and left, we can plot multiple lines depending on change in slop, this can potentially help with curve lines.

-Another potential improvement could be to ...
+* A dynamic approch to get area of interest inspite of manual trying out different vertices.